New Orleans, United States of America - Things to Do in New Orleans

 Getting There

-Louis Armstrong New Orleans International Airport (MSY) is the primary gateway, located about 15 miles west of downtown with direct flights from major US cities and some international destinations.
-Ground transportation includes taxis ($35-45), ride-shares, airport shuttles ($24), and the Jefferson Transit bus ($2).
-Amtrak serves the city via the Crescent line (New York-Atlanta-New Orleans) and City of New Orleans (Chicago-New Orleans), arriving at Union Passenger Terminal.
-Driving to New Orleans is straightforward via Interstate 10, though parking in popular areas can be challenging and expensive.
+Louis Armstrong New Orleans International Airport (MSY) is the primary gateway, located 15 miles west of downtown with direct flights from major US cities and some international destinations.
+The airport connects to downtown via taxi ($35-40), rideshare ($25-35), or the E-2 bus route ($2).
+Amtrak's City of New Orleans train provides scenic service from Chicago, while the Crescent connects to New York and Atlanta.
+Driving to New Orleans is straightforward via Interstate 10, though parking in the French Quarter can be expensive ($20-30 daily) and limited.

 Getting Around